blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 - Watch the effect in GitLab: http://gitlab.local:8080, user ```root```, password ```Abcd1234!```
 - The library will end up in Nexus: http://nexus.local:8081, user ```admin```, password ```Abcd1234!```
 - The container image will end up in the Docker Registry: http://localhost:8083
+- After deploying to the test server (TBD) the Swagger UI page of the fibonacci-webservice can be found at http://<IP of test server>:27372/swagger/ui

 ## Notes